In This Article

 The four tabby variations include

-Curly coats come from a rare genetic mutation that causes changes in the way individual hairs and hair groups behave.
+Curly coats come from a rare genetic mutation that causes changes in how individual hairs and hair groups behave.
 This change gives the cat's fur a curly appearance.
 The mutation is not common but can occur spontaneously in several genes, leading to various curly coat types.

 LaPerms have short wavy coats.
 The breed is known for being social and affectionate towards humans, so expect them to follow you around and seek your attention.
 They can have a variety of colors and markings and may also display long/short-haired coat variations.